 When bots start interacting successfully with each other, that is when we will see a true enterprise RPA (Robotic Process Automation) evolving out of using this solution.
 So we have benefitted a lot now, but expect that we will benefit even more in the future as we get better at using intelligence.

 When we automate, we deliberately kept some manual toll gates.
 This was a very informed decision that we made.
 It's a conscious decision that we don't want to leave everything to the bot to do from start until the end because the accountability will not be there with any of the team members.
 This is one of the reasons why we have kept a manual toll gate in all our processes.

 What is most valuable?

 I would say the entire Automation Anywhere RPA functionality is the most valuable part of the product because it helps me to automate the mundane interpretative task.
-That is where most of my team members who are part of the support team for the product function and spend a lot of their time.
+That is where most of my team members, who are part of the support team for product function, spend a lot of their time.